19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (i) building operations undertaken by way of trade or business, or for the purpose of any industrial or commercial undertaking;

-(ii) works of engineering construction undertaken by way of trade or business, or for the purpose of any industrial or commercial undertaking;
+(ii) work of engineering construction undertaken by way of trade or business, or for the purpose of any industrial or commercial undertaking;

-(iii) design and management of building operations or works of engineering construction;
+(iii) design and management of building operations or work of engineering construction;

 (iv) work involving the use of or exposure to pesticides;